martinanderson/martinanderson/README.md

 - My only regret in life is not releasing my code to Open Source and building a community behind my creations, especially the CMS.
 That would probably have been awesome and not doing that truly is my single regret in life.

 - 🌱 I’m currently actively studying **Blockchain and Web3** development – dApps, smart contracts, blockchain interoperability, cryptography, all that good stuff.
 I have strong conviction about the eventual mass adoption of Web3 and Blockchain.
-And I'm preparing to catch a ride on that train with great enthusiasm :) And based on my past experience, I definitely know I need (to be a part of) a team.
-To make a true impact.
+And I'm preparing to catch a ride on that train with great enthusiasm :) It will take years, but it's coming.

 ## The Future is Now :)

-Maybe there is a Blockchain/Web3 project that might have a use for a developer like me? :) I have been developing on different tech since the birth of the modern Internet. **I work hard and learn fast.** I have a well equipped home office for remote work and can take a deep dive into your project at a moments notice.
-Dive into your blockchain, study the tech and get to work.
-We are all early and the future is bright.
+Do you might have a use for a developer like me? :) I have been developing on different tech since the birth of the modern Internet. **I work hard and learn fast.** I have a well equipped home office for remote work and can take a deep dive into your project at a moments notice.
+Dive in and get to work.

-- 💞️ Please contact me if you think that I can be a useful team member on your project.
+- 💞️ Please contact me if you think that I can be a useful member in your team.
-- 📫 Best way to reach me is by e-mail martin@all-tec.ee or Signal/Whatsapp +639663475966 or Twitter DM @MXploresCrypto
+- 📫 Best way to reach me is by e-mail martin@all-tec.ee

 Oh PS.
 My nationality is Estonian, from Estonia in EU, the most wired country in the world according to Wired :)